TweetBoost: Influence of Social Media on NFT Valuation: Conclusion

 \section{Conclusion}

-NFTs have the potential to challenge the collectible and art market worth over \$350 Billion.
-In this paper we track the growth of NFTs and show how social media reach can impact its value.
-We build models to predict asset value and find that Twitter features listed count, username characteristic have a great impact on the asset valuation.
-We lay out the first piece of work to characterise and value NFT assets using social media features.
+We have seen in the past how `digital' has triumphed over the `physical' with online advertisements, e-commerce, streaming services becoming more prevalent than their physical counterparts.
+Similarly NFTs have the potential to challenge the collectible and art market worth over \$350 Billion.
+In this paper, we track the growth of NFTs and show how social media reach can impact its value.
+We build models to predict asset value and find that Twitter features listed count and username characteristic significantly affect the value of an asset.
+We layout the first work to characterise and value NFT assets using social media features.
 Our proposed system can be used to build a profitable trading strategy by identifying overvalued and undervalued assets.

-NFTs is a fast evolving industry with numerous challenges appearing daily.
-For example on 28th October, an NFT asset - CryptoPunk 9988 was sold for over \$532 Million USD. \footnote{https://www.bloomberg.com/news/articles/2021-10-29/here-s-a-532-million-nft-trade-that-wasn-t-what-it-appeared} However the buyer and seller of the asset was the same person and the goal was to artifically inflate prices and become viral on social media.
+NFT marketplace is in its nascent stage with limited data compared to well established financial markets for instruments like stocks, bonds, and options.
+Hence utilisation of large data-hungry deep learning models is not viable.
+NFTs are a fast evolving industry with numerous challenges appearing daily.
+For example, on 28th October, an NFT asset - CryptoPunk 9988 was sold for over \$532 Million USD.\footnote{https://www.bloomberg.com/news/articles/2021-10-29/here-s-a-532-million-nft-trade-that-wasn-t-what-it-appeared} However, the buyer and seller of the asset was the same person and the goal was to artifically inflate prices and become viral on social media.
 Our current system would not handle such outlier transactions and schemes.
-In future we plan to build systems to automatically detect such fraudulent transactions that try to create artificial market signals.
+A better understanding of the security issues surrounding NFTs~\cite{security_nft_ddas} will enable us to create more robust systems.
+In future, we plan to build systems to automatically detect such fraudulent transactions that try to create artificial market signals.